Choosing the Right Mailbox Post: Material Matters

 At the top of the list are wood species that have the highest rot resistance over time, such as Teak, Ipe (pronounced ee-pay), or Black Locus (also called stone wood).

-Ipe Wood Posts – Used in the construction of the famous Coney Island boardwalk, Brazilian walnut or Ipe (pronounced ee-pay) is most often found in Central America, Brazil, and Florida.
+Builders used Brazilian walnut, or Ipe (pronounced ee-pay), in the famous Coney Island boardwalk.
+This wood is most commonly found in Central America, Brazil, and Florida.
 Ipe wood is so dense that it refuses to float, but its density also makes it highly resistant to pest infestation.
 However, this same high density also makes Ipe wood posts difficult to work with.
 Holes must be predrilled in Ipe wood and its density makes it impervious to stain.
 While some try to varnish it to preserve its stunning colors, Ipe is a wooden mailbox post material that won’t hold varnish well in outdoor conditions and will turn a light silvery grey color over time (usually between the first and second year).
-While Ipe can be used for wood mailbox posts, the expense in both acquisition of the wood and labor for installation can be cost prohibitive.
+Although homeowners can use Ipe for wood mailbox posts, the high cost of acquiring the wood and installing it often makes it prohibitive.

 1. Standard cedar post design where the mailbox rests on an arm projected from the cedar post